US court reinstates Biden's COVID vaccine mandate for companies | DW | 18.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A federal appeals court is allowing a vaccine-or-testing COVID-19 mandate for large businesses, set by President Joe Biden's administration, to take effect.
+A federal appeals court is allowing a vaccine-or-testing COVID mandate for employers, set by President Joe Biden's administration, to take effect.
+But the controversial rule is likely to head to the Supreme Court.

 The US recorded 800,000 pandemic deaths in December, the highest reported death toll from the global pandemic